-Notes:
+Notes: All classification are based on the ISO "R" tensile strenath classification system unless indicated by the prefix "A" e.a.
+Structural 100 MMAW - AS/NZS 4857 & 4855 consumable classification GMAW - AS/NZS 14341 & 16834 consumable classification FCAW - AS/NZS17632 & AS/NZS18276 consumable classification SAW - AS/NZS 14171 & 26304 consumables classification X A Variable - anv value allowed by the relevant standard may be acceptable provided that the consumable is hydrogen controlled (ie low hydrogen) E62XX & G62XX type consumables overmatch the strength requirements but may be used These Consumables may be difficult to obtain.
+In some cases E62XX, G62XX or T 62X consumables may be substituted, otherwise use E76XX, G76XX or T 76X types ^AS2576 and WeldAustralia

-MMAW - AS/NZS 4855 consumable classification GMAW - AS2717.1 consumable classification FCAW - AS/NZS17632 and AS/NZS18276 consumable classification SAW - AS1858.1 and AS1858.2 consumple classification ^x A Variable - any value allowed by the relevant standard may be acceptable provided that the consumable is hydrogen controlled (ie low hydrogen) E62XX and W62XX type consumables overmatch the strength requirements but may be used - These Consumables may be difficult to obtain.
-In some cases F62XX.
-W62XX or B T 62X consumables may be substituted, otherwise use E76XX, W76XX or B T 76X types ^ AS2576 and Weld Australia TN 4 Classifications N.R.
-Not Recommended
+TN 4 Classifications